 Gold ETF is a type of exchange-traded fund with physical gold that has a 99.5% purity as the underlying asset.
 These Gold ETFs are listed on exchanges (NSE, BSE, etc.) where they can be bought or sold like normal stocks.

-The major benefit of investing via Gold ETFs is its ease and transparency with which you can invest in Gold.
-And you get to take exposure to this precious metal in a cost-effective manner, at prices that are more or less similar to the on-going prices of gold for the day in real-time.
+The major benefit of investing via Gold ETFs is the ease and transparency with which you can invest in Gold.
+And you get to take exposure to this precious metal in a cost-effective manner, at prices that are more or less similar to the ongoing prices of gold for the day in real-time.

 Since Gold ETFs can be traded only on stock exchanges, you need to have a demat account in order to buy or sell Gold ETFs.
 This means that there is an additional cost of demat and brokerage charges on the execution of the buy/sell transaction.
 In addition, ETFs also have expenses associated with them that can be 0.3-0.8% per year.

 Many people look for the best gold ETFs in India.
 But remember that gold ETF just tracks the gold price.
 So apart from the small tracking error, most gold ETFs will provide similar returns.
 Of course, different ETFs will have different liquidities and that is something that investors should make a note of.

 Here is the list of different Gold ETFs available in India: